Encourage creativity and develop fine motor skills at home with arts and crafts. Here are 14 of the best budget art and craft supplies for kids.

 When kids grow older they may want to start sewing real projects.
 Felt is great for first sewing projects.
 It’s easier to handle than cotton fabric.
 Our first projects were stuffed pillows for their teddies.

 I found the plastic needles to be a waste of time.
-Let kids learn with real needles.
+Let kids learn with real embroidery needles that have large eyes.
 There’s less frustration because they actually pierce fabrics and don’t break.

 Avoid losing the needle by doubling the thread and knotting both ends together to form a ‘loop’.
 That way the needle can’t fall off the thread and it avoids a lot of frustration for the kids too.